Nathandryer/rag_file_preprocessor/README.md

 # Rag File Preprocessor

-This tool preprocesses text-based files for RAG-based information retrieval.
-It utilizes operatios from the Natural Language Toolkit (NLTK), such as tokenization, part-of-speech tagging, named entity recognition, and lemmatization.
-The script also offers functionality for extracting and anonymizing PII and phone numbers, ensuring data privacy and compliance.
+This tool preprocesses text files for RAG-based information retrieval.
+It utilizes operations from the Natural Language Toolkit (NLTK), such as tokenization, part-of-speech tagging, named entity recognition, and lemmatization.

 ## Key Features